kungfunick/jslibs/README.md

+# jslibs

-# jslibs - A collection of useful snippets of code
+A collection of useful vanilla snippets of javascript

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+Everything is pure, vanilla js, so we dont break or conflict anything.
+Therefore all you need is the ability to run Javascript

+## Authors

+* **Nick Holland** - *Initial work* - [KungFuNick](https://github.com/kungfunick)

 # Project tree

-.
 * [css](./css)                                              - contains styling for the elements in test
     * [style.css](./css/style.css)                          - contains basic styling
 * [src](./src)                                              - contains javscript snippets